-Church of St. Cadoc in Cheriton was built in the early fourteenth century to replace the temple in Landimore, abandoned due to the raise of the coastline of the sea.
+Church of St. Cadoc in Cheriton was built at the end of the 13th or the beginning of the 14th century to replace the temple in Landimore, abandoned due to the raise of the coastline of the sea.
 The first information about it comes from 1472.
 In the nineteenth century, the church was renovated twice, but at the same time the southern porch was transformed and the sacristy was added from the north.

 Harrison P., Castles of God.
 Fortified Religious Buildings of the World, Bury St Edmunds 2004.